adrian-jackson/cranberry_rot_detector/README.md

 ## Using the API directly

+Please contact me for the modal backend URL - this is kept private for safety.
 All requests (both endpoints below) require an `X-API-Key` header.
-Contact me for this.
+Contact me for this as well.

 ### `POST /predict`